 Exact figures vary from solicitor to solicitor, but you can expect to pay a ballpark cost of £720-£1,500 including VAT.
 For an up-to-date example of what you might pay, get in touch with our expert conveyancers today Click here

 Estate agent fees

-Another mandatory cost of selling a house is the price of EPC, or Energy Performance Certificates – documents detailing information on your home’s energy efficiency and how to reduce energy usage and save costs.
-EPC certificates are compulsory, and homeowners are required to have them before putting their property up for sale.
-Though they can only be acquired through credited accessors, EPC certificates are generally affordable and cost between £35 and £150 plus VAT.
-Most home sellers purchase their EPC certificates for around £75 plus VAT, and apply for them either directly through the EPC Register website, or through a third party seller online.
+Another mandatory cost of selling a house is the price of an Energy Performance Certificate (EPC).
+This is a document detailing information on your home’s energy efficiency and how to reduce energy usage and save costs.
+Energy performance certificates are compulsory, and homeowners are required to have them before putting their property up for sale.
+Though they can only be acquired through credited accessors, energy performance certificates are generally affordable.
+Typically an EPC costs between £35 and £150 plus VAT.
+Most home sellers purchase their energy performance certificate for around £75 plus VAT and apply for them either directly through the energy performance certificate Register website or through a third party seller online.

 Additional fees to expect: Mortgage fees & tax

 Mortgage Exit Fee (MEAF)

 Once your mortgage is paid and your house is put on the market, you may be charged a Mortgage Exit Fee, or an MEAF (which means Mortgage Exit Administration Fee) – by your mortgage lender.
 This is just an admin fee that lenders dish out in exchange for doing paperwork to close your file.
 The price of an exit fee ranges between £50 and £300; you’d need to contact your lender to clarify the details of how much you’re going to pay.
 It’s worth noting that not all lenders charge a fee to close your mortgage file, but, it is a potential cost that could creep up on you if it’s not been factored into the budget you have set aside to sell your house.